patterns-app/patterns-devkit/README.md

 **Basis** is the one tool you need to power your entire data science pipeline.
 At its core, Basis is a framework for building **functional reactive data flow** from modular components.
-It lets developers write pure `datafunctions` in **Python or SQL** that operate reactively on `datablocks`, immutable sets of data records whose structure are described by flexible `schemas`.
+It lets developers write pure `datafunctions` in **Python or SQL** that operate reactively on `blocks`, immutable sets of data records whose structure are described by flexible `schemas`.
 These functions can be composed into simple or complex data flows that power all operations of a data system, including: